ubiqsecurity/ubiq-dotnet/README.md

 It includes a pre-defined set of classes that will provide simple interfaces to encrypt and decrypt data.

+This library also incorporates Ubiq Format Preserving Encryption (eFPE).  eFPE allows encrypting so that the output cipher text is in the same format as the original plaintext.
+This includes preserving special characters and control over what characters are permitted in the cipher text.
+For example, consider encrypting a social security number '123-45-6789'.
+The cipher text will maintain the dashes and look something like: 'W$+-qF-oMMV'.

 ## Documentation

 See the [.NET API docs](https://dev.ubiqsecurity.com/docs/api).